 Loss Control Insights for Petroleum Marketers

-One Practice to Help You Avoid Fuel Delivery Disasters
+Use This Practice to Avoid Fuel Delivery Disasters

 Fall is nearly here, and the dropping temperatures mean that you’ll soon be getting more calls for fuel oil deliveries.
 There are a lot of factors involved in a smooth fuel delivery, but annual indoor tank inspections are a simple way to prevent problems and ensure a positive experience for your customers.